bbuzzee/Daymet-to-data/README.md

 ## Inputs

-Users will need to upload a file containing a column for location id (text or number) and either a column for zipcode or separate columns for latitude and longitude.
+Users will need to upload a csv file containing a column for location id (text or number) and either a column for zipcode or separate columns for latitude and longitude.
 For example,

 ![alt text](./DaymetRShiny/www/header_zip.PNG)